SEND Initiatives and Strategies

 SEND Annual Report

 Each year we will publish an annual report which details the developments that have taken place in the field of Special Educational Needs and Disability during the preceding year.
-The latest report refers to the calendar year 2017.
-The annual report for 2018 will follow shortly.
+The latest report refers to the calendar year 2019.

 The EVOLVE Strategy and Special Provision Plan